-For pizza delivery drivers, you may need to have an objective statement if this will be your first job.
+For pizza delivery drivers, you may need to have a resume objective if this will be your first job.
 You can talk about where you hope to be professionally in a few years, but you want to keep it concise.

 Otherwise, most jobseekers should have a summary statement.
 This is a quick elevator pitch consisting of between three and five sentences.
 You need to convey who you are as an employee.
 Many hiring managers only spend about 10 seconds reading a resume before deciding whether to throw it away or continue reading, so you need to make those first 20 to 30 words count.

-When you have no professional experience, you want to focus on achievements you have in other areas.
+When you’re writing a resume with no experience, you want to focus on achievements you have in other areas.
 Extracurricular activities, internships, and volunteer work are all acceptable on a resume, especially if you just graduated.
 You also want to ensure your resume has a good format.
 Follow the lead of our pizza delivery driver’s resume sample so that your own application looks right.